DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 14: The Four Spheres of Belonging

+Cold Open — The Porch
+Mrs. Alvarez waves from her porch.
+“You never sit anymore,” she says.
+I glance at the HOA notice tucked under my wiper: Lawn Noncompliance, $75.
+I wave back, climb into my car, and drive to the gym to walk on a moving belt.

+Artifact: Two Slips

+- HOA Warning: “Edges must be uniform; outdoor seating discouraged in common view.”
+- Potluck Flyer: “Wednesday 7pm, bring beans or bread.
+Kids welcome.”

 My investigation into the "Great Suppression" revealed a consistent historical pattern: the systematic dismantling of the social structures that once made us resilient.
 To understand how this was accomplished, and how we can reverse it, we need a map of our social world.